Nicopdev/RubikSolver/README.md

 ## models.py
 This file contains all the models I created to simplify and clear the code as much as possible.

-- Port: connect to the USB port, sends and receives data to and from the arduino and resets the arduino.
+- Port: connects to the USB port, sends and receives data to and from the arduino and resets the arduino.
 - Koci: solves the rubik's cube and converts the string given by the Kociemba module into an array
 - Motor: sends data to the arduino depending on the array given by the Koci class.
 It uses the Port class to do so.
 - Solver: connects to the Arduino, then solves the cube using all the previous models.